Mel Woodward Cup

 Option 2: Participate in our workshops where you can learn foundational skills, which can be found HERE.

-6. Be confident in your own idea.
+Be confident in your own idea.
 Even if you think your idea has nowhere to go, you should attempt to revise and make changes to it and keep with it for as long as you can.
 Secondly, utilize the resources we have here at the MCE.
 We provide a multitude of services that can help assist you at all stages of your business idea.
-We encourage you to book a meeting with our in-house entrepreneur HERE.
+We encourage you to book a meeting with one of our startup coaches HERE.
 Finally, keep working on your idea.
 This isn’t something you can simply complete within an hour, rather something that may take days or even weeks to fully realize and complete.
 Be prepared to invest some time in your idea and also use the prior two tips in order to realize the full potential of your idea and win the Ignite Fund!

 Former Mel Woodward Cup finalists can apply with the same idea if they did not secure one of the winning grants ($10,000 awards and above) in a precedent Mel Woodward Cup competition.